Philadelphia Bankruptcy Lawyer

 The Bankruptcy Code allows individuals to maintain a dignified life, some savings, and even their 401(k) and still receive a discharge under Chapter 7.
 The bottom line with Chapter 7 is that it is a good option for individuals who do not own significant assets, such as a paid-in-full home or luxury vehicles.

 Chapter 13 is often called a “reorganization,” or the “wage earner’s” bankruptcy.
 That is because this chapter is best suited for individuals who have an income and/or assets, but they are unable to meet their debt obligations, or they are facing foreclosure.
-Filing for relief under Chapter 13 gives these individuals the benefit of the automatic stay (all collection activities must cease for at least thirty days, including foreclosures and sheriff’s sales), while at the same time allowing them to repay part of their debts and possibly discharging the rest.
+Filing for relief under Chapter 13 gives these individuals the benefit of the automatic stay (all collection activities must cease for at least thirty days, including foreclosures and sheriff’s sales), while at the same time allowing them to repay part of their debts, and possibly discharging the rest.

 Chapter 11, or “corporate bankruptcy,” is generally a reorganization of a company’s debts.
-It follows the same pattern as a Chapter 13 for an individual, but it has added reporting requirements, and the plan it proposes to repay its debts must be approved by its creditors before the Bankruptcy Court can bless it.
+It follows the same pattern as a Chapter 13 for an individual, but it has added reporting requirements, and the plan it proposes to repay its debts must be approved by its creditors before the Bankruptcy Court can condone it.
 Chapter 11 is also appropriate for people whose debts exceed about a million dollars.